Cardiac & Pulmonary Rehabilitation

 Cardiac and pulmonary rehabilitation are individualized programs of exercise and education to help patients with heart or lung disease obtain an optimal state of health.
-Our team works with each individual and their physician to develop an individualized plan of care.
+Our team works with each individual and their physician to develop a unique plan of care.

 The programs consist of two parts: